 In a product market, various types of corporate conduct that directly or indirectly, for example, via a business counterparty, impose restrictions and/or limitations on diverse aspects of the business activities of a competitor may be performed.
-While some of these restrictions and/or limitations have rationality and necessity and contribute to market efficiency enhancement, some of them have adverse impacts on the R&D incentive of the corporate conduct.
+While some of these restrictions and/or limitations have rationality and necessity and contribute to market efficiency enhancement, some of them have adverse impacts on the R&D incentive of the competitor and may further lead to a decrease in R&D incentive of the actor of the corporate conduct.

 A case where input foreclosure (market foreclosure) is conducted on necessary inputs for R&D (such as human resources, raw materials, data, cash, technologies, patents) in a vertical or conglomerate business combination is typical.
-Other possible cases include, for example, a case where a firm in a leading position in a market causes a business counterparty to conduct exclusive trading for relevant inputs208, and this makes it difficult for a competitor to acquire or appropriately use the inputs.
+Other possible cases include, for example, a case where a firm in a leading position in a market causes a business counterparty to conduct exclusive trading for relevant inputs $\frac{209}{1}$, and this makes it difficult for a competitor to acquire or appropriately use the inputs.

-207An increase in R&D capabilities may increase the R&D incentive of the actor, separately (see 3.4.1.2 above).
+208An increase in R&D capabilities may increase the R&D incentive of the actor, separately (see 3.4.1.2 above).

 Besides, R&D incentive is affected by the level of expected return to be brought by a product employing R&D results, so whether a firm has appropriate access to customers (including future potential customers) may be an issue.
 For example, there is a case where customer foreclosure is conducted in a vertical or conglomerate business combination.
-Other possible cases include the following: a case where a firm in a leading position in a market causes its customer to refuse to conduct business with its competitor, or encloses customers by carrying out predatory pricing or predatory innovation; and a case where a firm raises switching costs among its customers by lowering the mutual compatibility between its service and service offered by a competitor.
+Other possible cases include the following: a case where a firm in a leading position in a market causes its customer to refuse to conduct business with its competitor, or encloses customers by carrying out predatory pricing or predatory innovation; and a case where a firm raises switching costs among its customers by lowering the mutual compatibility between its service and those of its competitors.